neon-JS/WebLaunchPad/README.md

   the API.
 - _WebLaunchPad.Images_ handles all the image processing.
 Uses [SkiaSharp](https://www.nuget.org/packages/SkiaSharp).
+- _gif\_helper_ is a simple script, written in Rust and therefore **not a part of the .NET project**.
+It converts GIFs in a way that I can easily create animations for the Launchpad without thinking about GIF frames.

 ## Hosting
 This project is supposed to run on a spare Raspberry Pi so it will be limited